 The 50 Greatest Albums of 2018, Compiled by Martin Canine

-This year I started writing music reviews on TheTopTens.
-Please know that the records I reviewed aren’t all that I listened to this year - there are several more, many of which appear on here.
-However, there is one album readers of my posts will likely miss on this list.
-If you decide to browse through my couple of reviews and compare it to this list, you will notice the absence of “#TubeClash: The Album” by darkviktory and 24/7 Sound, the soundtrack of the animated web series of the same name that ran from 2014 to 2017, which I awarded full 5 stars.
-And yes, it’s still as good, but I figured that an album that predominantly features music that was widely heard over the previous few years wouldn’t quite fit on a 2018 music ranking.
-As I wrote in my review, it’s not really a compilation, as all the tracks appear on an album for the first time, but it still felt out of place here.
+This year, I started writing music reviews on TheTopTens.
+Please know that the records I reviewed aren't all that I listened to this year - there are several more, many of which appear here.
+However, there is one album readers of my posts will likely miss from this list.
+If you decide to browse through my reviews and compare them to this list, you will notice the absence of #TubeClash: The Album by darkviktory and 24/7 Sound, the soundtrack of the animated web series of the same name that ran from 2014 to 2017.
+I awarded it a full 5 stars.
+And yes, it's still as good, but I felt that an album featuring music that was widely heard over the previous few years wouldn't quite fit on a 2018 music ranking.
+As I wrote in my review, it's not really a compilation, as all the tracks appear on an album for the first time.
+Still, it felt out of place here.

-A year ago, I declared “tru.” by German singer-rapper-producer Cro the greatest album of 2017.
-365 days later, it still stands valid as an outstanding track of the decade.
+A year ago, I declared tru. by German singer-rapper-producer Cro the greatest album of 2017.
+365 days later, it still holds up as an outstanding track of the decade.
 Who will be the heiress or heir to the throne in 2018?
-We’ll see.
+We'll see.

 50. Drake - Scorpion